New to LastDodo?See how it works

 DE PREEK

 De volgende ochtend wonen Ismaël en Queequeg een preek bij van pater Mapple over Jonas en gaan vervolgens naar het, voor de kust gelegen, eiland Nantucket.
 Daar schrijven ze zich in bij een Quaker-reder voor een reis met de walvisvaarder Pequod.
 De reder beschrijft de kapitein, Ahab: "Hij is een grootse, goddeloze, goddelijke man die niettemin “menselijk” is”.
 Op weg naar het schip voorspeld een man genaamd Elia dat hen een verschrikkelijk lot te wachten staat als zij zich bij Ahab zullen voegen.
-Terwijl proviand wordt geladen, gaan ze toch aan boord van het schip.
+Terwijl proviand wordt geladen, gaan ze aan boord van het schip.
 Op een koude eerste kerstdag verlaat de Pequod de haven.

 AHAB